 Fashionable outerwear options

-You’ve got your classic coat, but there are still some other outerwear options that your wardrobe needs.
-I definitely think you should have a trench coat for a chic look, a denim jacket for casual style, a cozy cardigan, and yes, even a leather jacket.
+You’ve got your classic coat, but there are still some other outerwear options that your wardrobe needs!
+You should have a trench coat for a chic look, a denim jacket for casual style, a cozy cardigan, and a leather jacket, to name a few.

-- Don’t be embarassed about shapewear!
-Find the underthings you need that give you a smooth, supportive, and streamlined look.
+- Don’t be embarrassed about shapewear!
+Find the undergarments you need that give you a smooth, supportive, and streamlined look.